4apik/My_stuff/README.md

 tictactoe is finished.
 (I've had couple ideas how to make it shorter and better, but I got bored of it...
 And it works anyway)

+Adam's Apples is the exercise I wrote my first neural network for.
+And it works! ^._.^